berlin/lod-berlin-basetheme/README.md

-# Berlin LOD Base Templates
+# Berlin LOD Basetheme

-This repository contains a base set of Jinja templates for static websites generated from linked open data from Berlin's public administration.
+This repository contains a base set of Jinja templates for websites generated from linked open data from Berlin's public administration.